Ethics of Publication followed by PRAGYANA–A Peer Reviewed International Journal of Multidisciplinary Research

 Access to journal content

-Himalayan Management and Development and Development Resource Institute is fully committed to the al time availability and preservation of all research articles published in Pragyana at own digital archive.
-For detail, please feel free to click: https://www.himadritrust.in/pragyana or mail to pragyana@ himadritrust.in.
+The Publisher, Himalayan Management and Development and Development Resource Institute, is fully committed to the all time availability and preservation of all research articles published in Pragyana at own digital archives.
+For detail, please feel free to click: https://www.pragyana.org or mail to pragyana@ himadritrust.in.